Post Concussive Syndrome and Mild to Moderate Brain Injury

 Similar, but different in establishing the criteria for Post Concussive Disorder.

 While the research needs to move forward to establish the criteria for the diagnosis of PCS, the problems of brain injury are very real and immediate.
+If such an injury is caused by another person, click this link here now.
 Individuals who present with potentially mild brain injury in emergency departments need to be educated better about the effects of the injury.
 Many of these individuals are at risk for multiple concussive injuries through sport and recreational activities.
 Preventing an another injury for the individual may be the key function performed through education.
 Brain injury professionals continue to work with high school, college and professional sports coaches to establish strategies to protect injuried players from subsequent injuries.

 With the recent death of Terry Long, a professional football player, on our minds and the countless daily practice sessions undertaken by both professional and amateur athletes during which an injury to brain can occur, the focus on prevention cannot be discounted.
 Athletes at any level and, of any age, cannot be sent back into the fray following a bump to the head.
 Coaches, parents, physicians and fellow players must take heed: “Prevention is protection.”